johndk/berkeley-ml-capstone/README.md

 ## Data Understanding

 The project brings together flight, airport, and weather data.
-The record of analysis is one flight departing from JFK, ORD, or ATL.
-Airport and weather records are added to each flight without changing this one-row-per-flight structure.
+Each record represents one flight.
+The airport of interest is the origin for Model 1 and the destination for Models 2A, 2B, and the possible Model 2C.
+Airport and weather records are added without changing this one-row-per-flight structure.

 ### Data Sources